muratk3n/thirdwave/en/README.md

 ---

-So many thimgs are theft in con jargon.. what rlse..?
-Taxation is also theft right?
+So many thimgs are theft in con jargon.. what else..?
+Taxation is theft too right?

 ---